 6.4.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.4.5 of ISO/IEC TR 24772-1:2019[20].
+Follow the mitigation mechanisms of subclause 6.4.5 of ISO/IEC 24772-1:2019[20].

 Rather than using predefined types, such as Float and Long_Float, whose precision may vary according to the target system, declare floating-point types that specify the required precision (for example, digits 10).
 Additionally, specifying ranges of a floating point type enables constraint checks which prevents the propagation of infinities and NaNs.